 Integrins are a group of proteins responsible for cellular adhesion and interaction with the extracellular matrix and have been found to be impaired in different forms of cancer such as colorectal carcinoma, lung cancer and laryngeal cancer.

-The role of integrins in malignancy is more difficult to appreciate as they are found to be decreased or increased in different stages of the disease but they are clearly related to the metastatic properties of malignant neoplasms.
+The role of integrins in malignancy is more difficult to appreciate as they are found to be decreased or increased in different stages of the disease, but they are clearly related to the metastatic properties of malignant neoplasms.

 Selectins are another group of adhesion molecules that are related to the cellular interaction with proinflammatory molecules, leukocytes and vascular endothelium.
 One of the most common examples of early-stage metastatic cancers is small cell lung cancer, which carries a very high mortality risk.

-Small cell lung cancer cells are believed to metastasize by adhering to selectins in activated endothelium and to gain access to the blood stream.
+Small cell lung cancer cells are believed to metastasize by adhering to selectins in activated endothelium and to gain access to the bloodstream.

-Integrins as we explained also play an important role in the interaction between the epithelium and the extracellular matrix.
+Integrins, as we explained, also play an important role in the interaction between the epithelium and the extracellular matrix.
 Cell adhesion molecules include cadherin, integrins, and selectins and they have been found to strictly control cellular differentiation and migration properties.
 In several forms of malignancies, cellular differentiation and migration is impaired due to an abnormal expression of cell adhesion molecules.

 CD44 is another cell adhesion molecule that has a close role in the regulation of microRNA.
-CD44 is over-expressed in cancer cells and is believed to be responsible for tumor invasion, metastatic behavior of malignant neoplasms and resistance to apoptosis.
+CD44 is over-expressed in cancer cells and is believed to be responsible for tumor invasion, the metastatic behavior of malignant neoplasms and resistance to apoptosis.
 CD44 is currently being studied as a possible therapeutic target in colon cancer.

 The several types of adhesion molecules described here can be used in cancer prognosis and diagnosis.
 For instance, claudin-7, a tight junction protein, has been found to be highly correlated with invasive ductal carcinoma of the breast.
-A decreased level of claudin-7 has been also found to be associated with a more severe form of prostatic cancer.
+A decreased level of claudin-7 has also been found to be associated with a more severe form of prostatic cancer.